MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 ### Availability

-- Configure the Application Gateway with a minimum of 2 instances to avoid downtime in case of incidents.
+- Configure the Application Gateway with a minimum of two instances for higher availability.

 - Use multiple availability zones to support your Application Gateway, load balancer, and application tiers when available.